chinamike65/hugo-tuolesi/content/book4/book4en.md

 There are five supernatural powers that can traverse obstacles.

-Except for India, the Vajra seat where Bodhgaya Buddha attained enlightenment, or other Buddha statues with great blessings, as well as his own mother's womb, all of them can pass through without hindrance.
+Except for India, the Vajra seat where Bodhgaya Buddha attained enlightenment, or other Buddha statues with great merit, as well as his own mother's womb, all of them can pass through without hindrance.

 The bardo body to be reborn in the Pure Land is golden;